Tommy Prince: Anzio

 During the Anzio campaign, Prince would change his boots and don moccasins which he carried in his backpack whenever requiring silent movement.
 He would reportedly sneak past German security guards at night and enter enemy sleeping locations, leaving messages or warnings, stealing boots, and sometimes using his knife to dispatch an enemy soldier.
-These psychological warfare attacks earned the nickname of "geist" ("ghost" in English) or "Teufel" ("demon" or "evil spirit" in English) from the German soldiers.
+These psychological warfare attacks earned the nickname of "Geist" ("ghost" in English) or "Teufel" ("devil" or "demon" in English) from the German soldiers.

-Prince would also engage in a regular sniping schedule at Anzio, under his own initiative.
+Prince would also maintain a regular sniping schedule at Anzio, under his own initiative.
 He would venture out at night into no-man's land between the opposing armies, choose a hidden vantage point, and target any German who wandered within his sights.

+On one occasion he went searching for a German sniper who had been targeting the Force positions.
+The two ace snipers exchanged fire in a personal duel, with Prince eventually shooting the German who fell dead from a tree.

 Before long, the German division opposing the 1st Special Service Force had retreated nearly two and a half miles away from direct contact, apparently shaken by the night activity of the Devil's Brigade.